Levisonmsachi/LEVVIE-LIVVIE-BOT/README.md

 Use .helpmenu <command> for voice-guided help

-Check .changelog for the latest updates
+Always check .changelog for updates

 Report issues with .support

-Suggest new ideas with .suggest
+Suggest new features with .suggest

 🚀 Getting Started

+Clone the repo & install dependencies

+Run the bot on your preferred platform (Node.js / PM2)

 Pick a command from the menu

-Run .helpmenu <command> for instructions
+Type .helpmenu <command> for instructions

-Follow examples provided

 Ask for help anytime with .support

-⚡ Powered by LEVVIE-LIVVIE 2025
+⚡ Powered by LEVVIE-LIVVIE 2025 🚀